-The Crippled Lamb is a great story about a lamb who wishes he could do what all the other lambs do.
+The Crippled Lamb is a heartwarming tale about a lamb who wishes he could do what all the other lambs do.
 But because of his disability, he just happens to be in the right place at the right time to help someone very very special–baby Jesus!

 THE CHRISTMAS MIRACLE OF JONATHAN TOOMEY by Susan Wojciechowski